akshay5995/context-switch/content/blog/useReport/index.md

 const MyReport = () => {
   const reportRef = useRef(null)
-  // userReport returns `report` the embed instance and setEmbed a function to
+  // useReport returns `report` the embed instance and setEmbed a function to
   // set your embed into the div const [report, setEmbed] = useReport()